mikemaccana/payment-template-helpers/README.md

  - __percentageDiscount__ Number, required.
 A percentage, in whole number.
  - __amount__ Number, required.
 Amount of money in minor units (cents, Eurocents, etc)

+`getProRatedPrice` returns a discounted amount, based on a yearly rate, for a product with an expiry date

+  - __yearlyPrice__ Number, required.
+A yearly price in minor units (cents, Eurocents, etc)
+  - __expiry__ Date, required.
+Date when the product will expire.

 `amountOff` returns a discounted amount, never less than 0.